svgeesus/EuroMPE/performance-dac.md

 Zero error 	1mV / 4mV with  ±2 μV/°C drift

-At 0..5V, 1LSB is 306μV.
+At 0 to 5V, 1LSB is 306μV.
 TL071 with 3mV offset is now significant wrt typical (but not max) offsets.

 DAC is not trimmable without external conditioning circuitry.